Rites of the Starling by Devney Perry book summary cover graphic, featuring a sword entwined with vines and purple flowers.

 After the bariwolf attack, Odessa, Evie, and Brother Skore stop to camp.
 Odessa learns that Brother Skore serves a singular god he calls the Divine, unlike her own beliefs.
 She asks about their destination, and he says they’re headed for Orson Canyon.
 Four days later, they reach a massive gorge with towering rock walls.
 The stinging sensation Odessa normally feels from Brother Skore’s magic disappears once they’re deep inside.

-They reach a platform overlooking a deep abyss and a waterfall.
+The group reaches a platform overlooking a deep abyss and a waterfall.
 Brother Skore leads them along a narrow path through the mist into a cave hidden behind the falls.
-He needs Odessa’s help to find something in the tunnels and insists Evie stay behind with the horses.
+He demands Odessa’s help to find something in the tunnels and orders Evie to stay behind with the horses.
 Odessa is terrified but agrees after he promises their next stop will be Quentis.

 The tunnels glow with blue veins of light in the rock.
 Brother Skore tells Odessa to navigate by following the paths that cause her the most discomfort.
 The deeper they go, the worse Odessa’s headache gets.
 At a dead end, Odessa spots a small pool of black water and touches it.
 A surge of terrible pain shoots through her body.
 Brother Skore tells her she did well and reaches out for her.
 The moment he touches her, Odessa loses consciousness.